Storage for Apache Iceberg™ tables

 Verifying storage access

-For Snowflake-managed tables, Snowflake verifies access to the active storage location on your external volume.
-The ALLOW_WRITES property of the external volume must be set to TRUE.
+For Snowflake-managed tables, Snowflake automatically verifies access to the active storage location on your external volume in the following situations:

 • The first time you specify that external volume in a CREATE ICEBERG TABLE statement for a Snowflake-managed table.